-The 1.3-litre Multijet diesel is described as refined and with good amounts of pulling power for such a light car.
-With a 0-62mph time of 14.5 seconds it’s not fast by any means, but the short gears mean it feels much faster in urban driving than the numbers suggest.
-It returns a fuel economy of 60.1mpg and emits 125g/km for a £110 annual road tax.
+The 1.3-litre Multijet diesel is refined and has good amounts of pulling power for such a light car.
+With a 0-62mph time of 14.5 seconds, it’s not fast by any means, but the short gears mean it feels much faster in urban driving than the numbers suggest.
+It returns a fuel economy of 60.1mpg and emits 125g/km of CO2.
 It’s a good engine if you plan on driving long distances, but the petrol fits the cheerful character of the car much better.

 Fiat Panda 4×4 petrol engines

-The 1.2-litre TwinAir turbocharged engine is only a two-cylinder but produces 85hp which are enough to move the light Panda around and brings down the 0-62mph time to 12.1 seconds.
-The car always starts in Eco mode, which limits the power to 75hp and is supposed to make the car more frugal, but the overwhelming opinion of reviewers is that it makes the car so slow you end up using more fuel just to keep up with traffic.
-It returns 57.6mpg and emits 114g/km for a £30 yearly tax bill.
+The 1.2-litre TwinAir turbocharged engine is only a two-cylinder but produces 85hp which is enough to move the light Panda around and brings down the 0-62mph time to 12.1 seconds.
+The car always starts in Eco mode, which limits the power to 75hp and is supposed to make the car more frugal, but it makes the car so slow you end up using more fuel just to keep up with traffic.
+It returns 57.6mpg and emits 114g/km of CO2.

 Small city cars don’t normally score the full-five stars for safety from Euro NCAP and the Fiat Panda scored four.
 However that score was mainly because the standard Panda doesn’t have stability control.
 In the Panda 4×4 you get advanced stability control from the factory, so it should be safer.
 Hill-hold control is also standard on the Panda 4×4.

 For comparison a Dacia Duster scored just three stars in it’s crash tests, so the Panda is the better bet for those who are safety concerned.